libp2p/blog/src/_blog/libp2p-webrtc-browser-to-server.md

 -->
 ![](https://i.imgur.com/jF69zwh.png)

-Connecting to a server from a browser in the WebRTC implementation in libp2p has some similarities but differs in several ways.
+Connecting from a browser to a public server in the WebRTC implementation in libp2p has some similarities but differs in several ways.
 Many of the features supported in the WebRTC standard, such as video, audio, and STUN and Turn servers, are not needed in libp2p.
 The primary WebRTC component that libp2p leverages is the [RTCDataChannels](https://developer.mozilla.org/en-US/docs/Web/API/RTCDataChannel).

 ### Server Setup
-To establish a connection with the browser, the server performs the following steps:
+To prepare for a connection from the browser, the server:

 1. Generates a self-signed TLS certificate.
 1. Listens on a UDP port for incoming STUN packets.

 ### Browser Connection
-The browser initiates the connection by performing the following actions:
+To initiate a connection, the browser:

 1. Assembles the multiaddress of the server, which is either known upfront or discovered.
 1. Creates an [RTCPeerConnection](https://developer.mozilla.org/en-US/docs/Web/API/RTCPeerConnection).